5 Over-The-Counter Expenses Eligible in 2020 For Your HSA and FSA Funds

 Winter may be behind us, but cold and flu season never really goes away.
 As much as 20 percent of the U.S. population gets the flu, on average each season.
 Fortunately, the over-the-counter medicines you so often turn to when coping with a severe cough or congestion are now eligible expenses.

 Thirty percent of American adults and 40 percent of children suffer from allergies.
 And the cost of allergies to the healthcare system is estimated at $18 billion.
 Those who do have allergies can now find relief with their HSA and FSA funds in the form of over-the-counter antihistamines and decongestants.

 Heartburn is among the more common afflictions in this country.
 That’s why Americans spend billions of dollars each year on medicines that treat heartburn.
 The CARES Act means that these over-the-counter drugs are HSA and FSA eligible without a prescription.

 The CARES Act also included menstrual care products as eligible expenses for HSAs and FSAs.
-Eligible products include tampons, pads and menstrual sponges.
+Over-the-counter eligible expenses include tampons, pads and menstrual sponges.